manav-loves-cloud/spektra/bestpractices.md

             }
         }

-5. **CloudLabs Supported File Format**
+## 5. CloudLabs Supported File Format

 In CloudLabs the supported file format is JSON(Java Script Object Notation), below given are the resources where it is applicable:

 * **Azure Resource Manager/ Cloud Formation Template:** ARM/CFT template are an IAAC (Infrastructure-As-A-Code) deployment tools where we can pre-create a set of resources & provide it to the users.